-- 5.2 In deciding penalty, the adjudicator is entitled to and should take into account the prior record of the person charged. - 5.3 If damage has been caused to any property, the adjudicator may order compensation to the aggrieved party as part of the penalty.

-- In respect of penalties, a weighting has been applied so that each ICC Match is the equivalent of 2 ICC One-Day Matches.
-Penalties are to be applied in the form of matches (ICC Match or ICC One-Day matches) in which the Player is likely to play.
+- 5.2 In deciding penalty, the adjudicator is entitled to and should take into account the prior record of the person charged.
+See also I 2 below. - 5.3 If damage has been caused to any property, the adjudicator may order compensation to the aggrieved party as part of the penalty. - 5.4 In respect of penalties, a weighting has been applied so that each Test match is the equivalent of 2 ODI matches.
+Penalties are to be applied in the form of matches (Test or ODI) in which the Player is likely to play.
 If the Player usually plays only one or other form of the game, the adjudicator is to apply the ban for the form of the game played by the Player.
-Furthermore, the adjudicator shall as far as possible impose the ban so as to apply to the next match(es) in which the player is scheduled to play.
-The adjudicator is to specify the number of ICC Matches or ICC One-Day matches in respect of which the Player is banned. - 5.5 Where there are separate incidents in the course of the match, the umpire should lay separate charges.
-If the adjudicator finds the person charged to be guilty of more than one offence, he/she should impose separate penalties in respect of each offence.
+Furthermore, the adjudicator shall, as far as possible, impose the ban so as to apply to the next match(es) in which the Player is scheduled to play.
+The adjudicator is to specify the number of Test matches and ODI matches in respect of which the Player is banned.
+Note: In accordance with the definition of ODI matches contained in paragraph A above, a Twenty/20 International match shall be dealt with as an ODI match.

+- 5.5 Where there are separate incidents in the course of the match, the umpire should lay separate charges.
+If the adjudicator finds the person charged to be guilty of more than one offence, he should impose separate penalties in respect of each offence.
 Penalties in such cases are cumulative and not concurrent. - 5.6 Plea bargaining is not permitted.
-It is open to the adjudicator to find a Player guilty of an offence in a level lower than that in which he/she is charged where the constituent elements of the lesser offence are the same.
-For example, if a Player is charged with serious dissent under clause CC2.2, it is open to the adjudicator to find the Player guilty under clause CC1.3 of dissent rather than serious dissent. - 5.7 Nothing in this Code of Conduct alters the onus on the captain to ensure that the Spirit of the Game is adhered to, as stated and defined in the preamble to the Laws of Cricket. - 5.8 The Player or Official reported shall be entitled to appeal against a finding and/or a penalty imposed in respect of Level 3 or Level 4 offences as provided in Section H8.
-Similarly, (save where he/she has laid the charge) the ICC Chief Executive or his nominee shall be entitled to appeal against a finding and/or penalty imposed in respect of Level 3 or Level 4 offences as provided in Section H. In determining the appropriate penalty (if any) on an appeal, it is open to the person hearing the appeal to increase or decrease the penalty.
-In addition, if in the opinion of the person hearing the appeal, the appeal lodged by the appellant is spurious or frivolous, the person hearing the appeal shall be entitled to determine that the costs of the appeal shall be paid by the appellant.
+It is open to the adjudicator to find a Player guilty of an offence in a level lower than that in which he is charged where the constituent elements of the lesser offence are the same.
+For example, if a Player is charged with serious dissent under clause CC2.1, it is open to the adjudicator to find the Player guilty under clause CC1.3 of dissent rather than serious dissent. - 5.7 Nothing in this Code of Conduct alters the onus on the Captain to ensure that the Spirit of the Game is adhered to as stated and defined in the preamble to the Laws of Cricket. - 5.8 The Player or Official reported shall be entitled to appeal against a finding and/or a penalty imposed in respect of Level 2, Level 3 or Level 4 offences as provided in section H11 and H12.
+Similarly, (save where he has laid the charge) the ICC Chief Executive shall be entitled to appeal against a finding and/or penalty imposed in respect of Level 2, Level 3 or Level 4 offences.
+In determining the appropriate penalty (if any) on an appeal, it is open to the person hearing the appeal to increase or decrease the penalty.
+In addition, if in the opinion of the person hearing the appeal, the appeal lodged by the appellant is Spurious or Frivolous, the person hearing the appeal shall be entitled to determine that the costs of the appeal shall be paid by the appellant.

-D. Referee
+D. ICC REFEREE